ETS-Android2/Matt87c.github.io/artifact7.md

 Models
 The employer and skill information about a particular job will be stored in classes themselves.
 These items themselves will hold their own supplementary information.
 The Employer class extends AbstractEntity class.
-Inheritance
 ![employer](https://user-images.githubusercontent.com/35537679/157594173-05a9f793-e588-4a02-ae79-b9545102daf7.png)

 The Skill class extends AbstractEntity class.
-Inheritance
 ![skill](https://user-images.githubusercontent.com/35537679/157594231-0b893950-54e0-4b75-ac1f-5b251d7e25cd.png)

 The Employer field is a One-to-Many Relationship.
 In this application, any one Job object is affiliated with one employer while one Employer may contain several jobs.
 Within the Employer class the annotations @OneToManyand @JoinColumn are on the jobs list in Employer to declare the relationship between data tables